 The Enterprise Finance Guarantee (EFG) is a guarantee scheme to facilitate lending to viable businesses that have been turned down for a loan or other form of debt finance due to inadequate security or a proven track record.
-In instances such as this, EFG may be able to turn that decline into an acceptance, but that is a decision for the lender and will only be considered if the lender is satisfied that your business is viable and can afford the loan repayments.
+In instances such as this, EFG may be able to turn that decline into an acceptance, but that is a decision for the lender and will only be considered if the lender is satisfied that your business is viable and can afford the facility repayments.
 The delivery of EFG, including all lending decisions, is fully delegated to the lender.
 They will decide whether EFG is appropriate and confirm whether your business is eligible, but businesses unsure about whether they meet the lender’s criteria for borrowing or have had a borrowing request declined are encouraged to ask their lender about EFG.
-EFG is managed by British Business Financial Services, a wholly-owned subsidiary of British Business Bank plc, but remains on the balance sheet of the Department for Business, Innovation and Skills.
-While the government provides a guarantee to the lender, they have no role in the decision making process and are not party to the loan agreement between the borrowing business and the lender.
+EFG is managed by British Business Financial Services, a wholly-owned subsidiary of British Business Bank plc, but remains on the balance sheet of the Department for Business, Energy and Industrial Strategy.
+While the government provides a guarantee to the lender, they have no role in the decision-making process and are not party to the facility agreement between the borrowing business and the lender.
 If EFG is not suitable then access the Finance Finder to see what other schemes might be applicable.

 2. Eligibility Criteria

 Eligibility for EFG-backed lending is devolved to and will be determined by the lender alongside their normal commercial lending appetite and practices.
 The following is therefore provided for guidance only.
 EFG is open to viable businesses that:

 - operate in the UK

 - have a turnover of no more than £41 million

 - are seeking finance of between £1,000 and £1.2 million

 - wish and can afford to repay over a period of between 3 months and 10 years for term lending and asset finance and between 3 months and 3 years for overdrafts, invoice finance and other revolving facilities